 My family.
 Mom, Al, Dad, Liz, Matt, Andree.
 The best of the best.
 Unparalleled love and support of me, as ME.
-They're also all hilarious and cool while concurrently being rock fing solid.
+They're also all hilarious and cool while concurrently being rock fucking solid.

 I know my people have my back.
 Thank God.
 Man, life would be so much scarier and way boring without you.
 Crazy grateful.
 Wickedly grateful.
 Thank you for always being the foundation from which I have been able to grow, explore, create, and lead.
 I am so lucky to have you.
 I love you...
 I love you so much.